stackviolator/CCSOPasswordComp/README.md

 - Filename: `<last name>_<first name>_<category>.txt`
 - Ex. `merrill_josh_constitution.txt`

-When finished, email all cracks to jpm7050@psu.edu, top 5 will be announced on discord
+When finished, email all cracks to jpm7050@psu.edu, top 5 finishers will be announced on discord

 # Potentially Helpful Resources
 These are a list of resources that might come in handy for the contest :)